For Hers Review: Can Mental Health Be Overpriced?

 Conclusion

-For Hers does not accept insurance, and their cost of coverage and medication prices are relatively high compared to alternative platforms.
-In our opinion, Hers is not the best option for low-income patients.
+For Hers does not currently accept insurance, and their cost of coverage and medication prices are relatively high compared to alternative platforms like Cost Plus Drugs.

-There is definitely a convenience of being able to have a videoconference with a psychiatrist within a week or two, since local bookings are often months out.
-For this reason, we think that Hers may be a good resource to check for high-income patients who don’t need to worry about the costs of paying out-of-pocket.
+For this reason, we think that Hers may be a good resource for high-income patients who don’t need to worry about the costs of paying out-of-pocket.

 Online reviews of this service are relatively favorable, but we take issue with the gendered branding of generic drugs that are FDA-approved to treat both sexes.
-Our concern is that this may confuse patients.

 We don’t recommend For Hers overall, but the brand reports that 75% of users feel better after signing up, so we have no issue with users trying this service.